hujhax/austin-improv-wiki/Madeline Jo Chauvin.md

 Jo is a frequent host at [[The Institution Theater]] for shows like *[[The Clusterfunk]]* and *[[The Triple Scoop]]*.

 ## History
-Madeline Jo Chauvin first got into improv when she took the first classes offered by [[The Institution Theater]].
+Jo first got into improv when she took the first class offered by [[The Institution Theater]].
 Since then, she's trained at the Institution, [[The Hideout Theatre]], and the DSI Comedy Training Center.

 ## Troupes
 * [[The Better Half]]